HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Methods

 \subsection{Preliminaries}

-\textbf{State space models} is a statistical model used to describe the evolution of a system over time.
-SSM typically models input data and hidden states for input sequences using Ordinary Differential Equations (ODE).
-A linear SSM can be represented as:
+\textbf{State space models} are statistical models designed to quantify the temporal evolution of a system.
+In the realm of sequence data, SSMs usually model input data and corresponding hidden states using Ordinary Differential Equations (ODEs).
+With this unique capability, SSMs have become a pivotal tool in handling temporal data.
+To further clarify this concept, consider the following example of a linear SSM which can be represented mathematically as follows:

 where $x(t) \in {\mathbb{R}^L}$ represents the input sequence, $h(t) \in {\mathbb{R}^N} $ is hidden state, which assist in mapping $x(t)$ to $y(t) \in {\mathbb{R}^M}$.
 Among the formula, $\textbf{A} \in {\mathbb{R}^{N\times N}}, \textbf{B} \in {\mathbb{R}^{N\times 1}}, \textbf{C} \in {\mathbb{R}^{1\times N}}, \textbf{D} \in {\mathbb{R}}$.
 N represents the hidden state size.